-The Supervised Ministry Experience for students following the Intercultural Studies major takes place in a cross-cultural setting.
+The four-month Supervised Ministry Experience for students in this major takes place in a cross-cultural setting; this may be internationally or within North American ministry with a cross-cultural focus.

-Objectives of the Intercultural Studies Programs
+Objectives of Intercultural Studies Programs

-- identify, understand, and articulate the central doctrines of the Christian faith: - highly value mission today by studying the biblical, historical, cultural, and strategic perspectives; - understand the contemporary global scene and apply a biblical perspective to it. - know and use an understanding of contemporary missiological principles in a ministry setting; - connect strategic intercultural competence training with cross-cultural ministry practice; - relate accurately and proclaim with conviction God's word to a needy world; - value an effective evangelistic and discipleship ministry passionately; - model the example of the life of Christ in prayer, exercising faith, teaching the Scriptures, following the guidance of the Spirit, and living a life of public and private integrity;
+- identify, understand, and articulate the central doctrines of the Christian faith; - highly value mission today by studying biblical, historical, cultural, and strategic perspectives; - understand the contemporary global scene and apply a biblical perspective to it; - know and use an understanding of contemporary missiological principles in a ministry setting; - connect strategic intercultural competence training with cross-cultural ministry practice; - relate accurately and proclaim with conviction God's word to a needy world; - value an effective evangelistic and discipleship ministry passionately; - model the example of the life of Christ in prayer, exercising faith, teaching the Scriptures, following the guidance of the Spirit, and living a life of public and private integrity; - remember and communicate a biblical philosophy of intercultural ministry;

-- remember and communicate a biblical philosophy of global ministry; - provide missional leadership for the local and international Church; - approach with confidence key practical issues for cross-cultural preparation; - create a plan for becoming life-long learners in missions and intercultural studies; - consider pursuing master's level studies in related programs such as intercultural studies, missiology, or divinity (major only).
+- provide missional leadership for the local and international Church; - approach with confidence key practical issues for cross-cultural preparation; - create a plan for becoming life-long learners in missions and intercultural studies; - consider pursuing master's level studies in related programs such as intercultural studies, missiology, or divinity.